gspiga/gspiga.github.io/_posts/2023-04-08-post1-strugglR.md

 ```
 ![Our reduced data frame with no variable labels](https://github.com/gspiga/gspiga.github.io/blob/master/assets/images/struggleR/df_red_varlabels.png?raw=true)

 So where did our variable labels go?
-The answer lies in how these variable names are implemented to the dataframe object.
-Checking for the attibutes of the dataframe using `attributes(df)` will show the variable labels part of the data frame.
-However, subsetting this data frame removes that attribute since you are creating a new data frame, with out transferring over all the attributes.
-Here a documented fix:
+The answer lies in how these variable names are implemented in the data frame object.
+Checking for the attributes of the data frame using `attributes(df)` will show the variable labels part of the data frame.
+However, subsetting this data frame removes that attribute since you are creating a new data frame, without transferring over all the attributes.
+Here is a documented fix:

 ```
 # Check the attributes of the original data frame